pydicom/deid/docs/config.md

 REMOVE > BLANK > REPLACE > KEEP/ADD
 ```

 For example, if I add or keep a header, but then also specify to blank or remove it, it will be blanked or removed.
 If I specify to blank a header and remove it, it will be removed.
 If I specify to replace a header and blank it, it will be blanked.
-Most of the time, you won't need to specify blank, because it is the default.
+Most of the time, you won't need to specify remove, because it is the default.
 If we were to come up with a pretend config file to represent the default, it would look like this:

 ```
 FORMAT dicom